AllAround

 What I would do differently

-The friend-planning feature assumed users had friends to invite.
-I'd want to explore network-effect mechanics (e.g., discovering other users nearby, joining group activities) earlier in the process to ensure the social features work for users who join without an existing network.
+The friend-planning feature assumes users arrive with friends to invite.
+I'd explore network-effect mechanics — discovering nearby users, joining open group activities — so the social value holds for people who join without a network.

 PROTOTYPE